tc39/proposal-private-fields/README.md

 ## ECMAScript Private Fields ##

-This proposal extends ECMAScript by introducing *private fields* and other features necessary for supporting *high-integrity classes*.
+This proposal extends ECMAScript class syntax by introducing the following features necessary for supporting *high-integrity classes*:

+- **Private Fields** allow per-instance state which is inaccessible outside of the class body.
+- **Nested Declarations** allow function, class, and variable declarations within the class body, which have access to private fields.

 ### A Brief Introduction ###